Difference Between Article and BlogPosting Schema Markup With Code Examples

 FAQ: Difference Between Article and BlogPosting Schema

-Can I use BlogPosting schema for all articles?
+Can I just be lazy and use BlogPosting schema for every single article?

-What happens if I use the wrong schema?
+What happens if I totally mess up the schema code?

 Advanced Tips for Schema Markup